pokemon-speedrunning/speedrun-routes/docs/gen-1/red-blue/main-glitchless/intermediate-route/README.md

 ## MT.
 MOON SPLIT

 **Moon Manip Save**
-- 1- 8
-  + 2 Potions AFTER Paras
-- 9 - 15
-  + 2 Potions
-- 16 - 35
-  + 1 Potion
-- 36+
+- Heal to 36+
-  + Don't Heal
+- If in red bar HP < 9 & confident with yolo ball, delay heal until after Paras catch

 Do Route 3 Moon Manip https://pastebin.com/tggXpQRC

 >The Lass that you see on screen before entering Mt.
 Moon during the manip should be stuck facing up; however on Frame 36 & Frame 37 she walks right & faces left, respectively.
-If you'd like to learn the alternative movement used to manipulate mt. moon on these frames check here (../../../resources/route-3-moon-backups.md)
+If you'd like to learn the alternative movement used to manipulate mt. moon on these frames check [F36/F37 Backups](../../../resources/route-3-moon-backups.md)

 If you get an igt encounter or fail the manip before the last floor:
   - [Post Hiker Backup Backup](https://pastebin.com/j5gtY4cy)